Tag: ux designer

 How is a wireframe created?

-The process of creating a wireframe might begin by gathering all of the information needed about the app.
+Creating a wireframe usually begins by gathering information about the app.
 This would include the goals of the app and the user requirements.
-The wireframe designer then creates a basic outline for the user interface and adds in as many details and visuals as they feel they might need.
+The wireframe designer then creates a basic outline for the user interface and adds in as many details and visuals as they feel is necessary.
 A wireframe can be designed to be very basic and simplistic or have every detail right down to the fonts, colors, and images that will be used for the user interface.

 A pencil or pen and paper can be used to create a wireframe.
 If a group is involved, they may prefer a whiteboard and markers, poster board, or a presentation easel.
-There are also software programs that are designed specifically for creating wireframes such as Balsamiq, Sketch, or Adobe XD.
-How one goes about creating a wireframe, how detailed it will be, or what tools will be used to create it are determined by those involved.
+There are also wireframe tools such as Balsamiq, Sketch, or Adobe XD.
+How you go about creating the wireframe, how detailed it will be, or what tools will be used to create it are determined by those involved.

-What elements might be part of a wireframe?
+What elements are usually part of a wireframe?

-In addition to the basic information stated above, a wireframe can show the basic layout, features, and functionality of a website or application and can show the following elements:
+In addition to the basic information stated above, a wireframe can show the basic layout, features, and functionality of the website or application and can show the following elements:

-- Page layout.
-This includes the overall structure of the page.
-This can include the location of certain elements.
-These elements can include the navigation bar, header, footer, content areas, columns, and sidebars.
+- Page layout: the overall page structure.
+This can include the location of certain elements including the navigation bar, header, footer, content areas, columns, and sidebars.

-- Content hierarchy.
-This is the order in which the content appears on the page.
+- The content hierarchy: the order in which the content appears on the page.
 It often appears from the most important to the least important.

-- User flow.
-The path that a user takes while navigating through a website or application.
+- The user flow: the path that a user takes while navigating through a website or application.

-- Visual elements.
-This can include colors, fonts, images, and other design elements.
+- The visual elements: colors, fonts, images, and other design elements.

-- Interactive element.
-This can include such things as forms, search boxes, drop-down menus, and other elements that require the user to interact with the interface.
+- The interactive elements: forms, search boxes, drop-down menus, and other elements that require the user to interact with the interface.

-- Functionality.
-This includes the features and functions that the website or application intends to offer such as registration, login, and search.
+- Functionality: features and functions that the website or application intends to offer such as registration, login, and search.

-These elements are often included in a wireframe because they help designers to visualize the structure and flow of an application so they might be able to make better decisions while building it.
+These elements are often included in a wireframe because they help designers to visualize the structure and flow of an application.
+This way, they might be able to make better decisions while building it.
 This can also help to communicate the intended design with stakeholders, so they can make better decisions while building it.
 How detailed a wireframe is can vary depending on the needs of those involved in the project.

 What are possible advantages of creating a wireframe?